 Moving the unit requires proper preparation and handling.
 Always make sure that the pump or the pumping unit remains in a horizontal position while being moved and cannot slip out of the transport suspension arrangement.
 Use a sling for pumps without baseplates, refer to Figure 2.
-To lift a horizontal mounted unit, a hoist or suitable lifting device should be attached to each corner of base structure, refer to Figure 3.
+To lift a horizontal mounted unit, a hoist or suitable lifting device should be attached to each lifting eye of the base structure, refer to Figure 3.
+Use a sling to move the back pull-out of the pump, refer to Figure 4.
 The individual motor may be lifted using proper eyebolts provided by the manufacturer, but these should not be used to lift the assembled unit.